Jonathan India Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks last in the league.
+- The pitching staff for the Athletics has a collective 7.4 K/9, the worst in the league.

-- The Athletics' 8.01 team ERA ranks last across all MLB pitching staffs.
+- The Athletics' 8.05 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender 47 total home runs at a rate of 1.8 per game (most in the league).
+- Athletics pitchers combine to allow 48 total home runs at a rate of 1.8 per game (most in the league).

-- Rucinski starts for the first time this season for the Athletics.
+- Muller (0-2) takes the mound for the Athletics in his sixth start of the season.
+He has a 7.23 ERA in 23 2/3 innings pitched, with 17 strikeouts.

-- The 34-year-old right-hander makes his season debut and his first appearance in more than a year.
+- In his last time out on Sunday against the Texas Rangers, the lefty went five innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.